 A few days later, my 9-year-old saw an older person in town who holds up signs with messages designed to provoke and offend, filled with misinformed and even degrading or hateful ideas.

 When we saw their latest sign (the details of which I will spare you), I was particularly frustrated and wished he would simply disappear.
 Then my kiddo said, “Hey mom, did you see their sign today?”
 I was about to say something like, “You’re right, baby.
-That’s awful, isn't it” when my kiddo surprised me with, “I wonder why he wrote that.”
+That’s awful, isn't it” when my kiddo surprised me with, “I wonder why they wrote that.”

 We quickly agreed that the content of his sign was hurtful and important to dispute, but we got there while maintaining the possibility that there was something that person needed or that something was driving his behavior.
 I wonder…if every grown up on Facebook took this approach to people with different views, how different would so many threads be?
 And how much more progress might we make?